NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Ubuntu.md

     }
  }
 ```
+#### Memcached trough unix_socket
+This is recommended but it's not completly tested yet so for now we will just use the http socket option.

 ### Start Seafile on system boot
 We want Seafile to autostart on boot of our server, so now we going to fixa that.